Sumonbhuiya/tourism-related-website-client-side-sb/README.md

 Where I use React Router to connect each other.
 This is actually a web app type project for using react router.

-For clint side here use dynamic api or a different server like "heroku".\
+For client side here use dynamic api or a different server like "heroku".\
 And for get, push, delete information here use "Mongodb".

 There also have some private route. which is not open until login.\